 Oligo-Hyaluron: Der Superstoff der Anti-Aging-Profis

-Plenty of sleep, good food and oligo
+Plenty of sleep, good food, oligo

 Six liters of fluid per gram of hyaluronic acid

-Against neurodermatitis and rosacea
+For neurodermatitis and roazea

-Against dryness, from the depth of the skin
+Combat dryness, from deep within the skin

-... because oligo differs again clearly from the other polysaccharide types.
-It supports the skin's protective barrier, provides cell protection, promotes the regulation of skin metabolism and protects the tissue from harmful radicals.
-Kuhs: "Oligo is therefore a hyperactive ingredient that can penetrate into the deepest layers of the skin, where it forms a reservoir that slowly works from the inside out.
-This achieves a lasting effect that no other type of hyaluronic acid can manage."
+…because Oligo differs significantly from other types of polysaccharide.
+It supports the skin's protective barrier, provides cell protection, promotes the regulation of skin metabolism, and protects tissue from harmful free radicals.Kuhs: “Oligo is therefore a highly effective ingredient that can penetrate into the deepest layers of the skin and form a reservoir there, which slowly works from the inside out.
+This achieves a lasting effect that no other type of hyaluronic acid can achieve.”

 So tiny, so effective

-The reason why oligo is so potent can be explained by using the children's game "hide and seek."
-Only those who can fit into the smallest corners and narrowest entrances will be able to hide long enough and win the game.
+The reason for this can be easily explained using the children's game "hide-and-seek": Only those who can fit into the smallest corners and narrowest openings will be able to hide long enough and win the game.
 For everyone else, it's game over.
-This is also the case with Oligo in comparison to "normal" hyaluronic acid.
-Everyone can participate - but only one is the winner.
-In principle, of course, any form of hyaluronic acid helps better than no support at all for the skin.
-But the so-called "high-molecular hyaluronic acid" has a significantly greater mass, namely 1,500 kD.
-To explain, kD stands for Kilo-Dalton, the size of the molecules.
-The result of high-molecular or long-chain hyaluronic acid is therefore: It cannot penetrate the skin barrier - but forms a moisturizing film on the surface.
-This is already quite good - after all, it prevents the loss of the skin's own moisture to a certain extent.
-To remain in the image of the game of hide and seek: Here, the participant may be hiding behind a tree or in the next room.
+The same applies to Oligo compared to "regular" hyaluronic acid.
+Everyone can participate – but only one is the winner.
+Of course, any form of hyaluronic acid is generally better than no support for the skin at all.
+But so-called "high-molecular-weight hyaluronic acid" has a significantly larger mass, namely 1,500 kDa.
+For clarification: kDa stands for the size of the molecules.
+The result of high-molecular-weight or long-chain hyaluronic acid is that it cannot penetrate the skin barrier – instead, it forms a moisturizing film on the surface.
+This is quite beneficial, as it prevents the loss of the skin's own moisture to a certain extent.
+To continue the hide-and-seek analogy: Here, the participant might hide behind a tree or in the next room.

 Size makes the difference

-Oligo-Hyaluron - nothing helps better
+Oligo-hyaluronic acid – nothing helps better

-Background of a discovery
+Background to a discovery